Although the mid-market rate isn’t typically available to the general consumer, find out why and how to get as close to it as possible.

 It may not come as a surprise, but the foreign exchange rate you hear quoted on the evening news or the rate you see when you do a Google search isn’t the rate you’ll get when you send money overseas.

-This is the market rate, sometimes called the interbank rate.
+This is the mid-market rate, sometimes called the interbank rate.
 Banks and money transfer companies use this rate when they do business amongst themselves.
-You get the market rate plus a margin.
-Even if the international money transfer company doesn’t charge a commission, there’s a profit inbuilt in the exchange rate.
+Individuals usually get the market rate plus a margin.
+Even if the international money transfer company doesn’t charge a fee, there’s a profit built into the exchange rate.

-Although developments in technology helping connect people from all over the world mean you can now get access to rates usually reserved for banks and businesses using a Peer-2-Peer (P2P) international money transfer service, even these services need to make a dollar.
+Although developments in technology helping to connect people all around the world mean you can access batter rates than ever before by using a peer-2-peer (P2P) international money transfer service, even these services need to make a dollar.
 As a general consumer, you probably won’t get the real market rate on your overseas money transfer.
+But P2P services such as TransferWise and CurrencyFair are undercutting banks and traditional money transfer companies and bringing you as close as ever to the mid-market foreign exchange rate.

 What are P2P international money transfers?